 Connecticut Sea Grant, through its competitive funding program the Arts Support Awards Program, will award up to $1000 to an artist or group of artists.
 The winning submission will be selected on the basis of aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, as well as its potential reach and impact on non-traditional “audiences.”
 Application deadline: May 16, 2025

-Special issue of Wrack Lines features diverse youth voices
+Special issue of Wrack Lines features youth voices

-Six youth writers who received the Wrack Lines Voices of Diverse Youth Scholarship shared their reflections and insights about nature and climate change in the Fall-Winter 2024-2025 issue of our biannual magazine.
+Six youth writers who received the Wrack Lines scholarships shared their reflections and insights about nature and climate change in the Fall-Winter 2024-2025 issue of our biannual magazine.

 Reports explore vessel liability, fishing compensation questions